the-useless-one/pywerview/README.md

-        get-netsite         Get a list of all current sites in the domain get-netsubnet       Get a list of all current subnets in the domain get-netgpo          Get a list of all current GPOs in the domain get-netgroupmember  Return a list of members of a domain groups get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of
+        get-netsite         Get a list of all current sites in the domain get-netsubnet       Get a list of all current subnets in the domain get-netgpo          Get a list of all current GPOs in the domain get-domainpolicy    Returns the default domain or DC policy for the queried domain or DC
+        get-gpttmpl         Helper to parse a GptTmpl.inf policy file path into a custom object
+        get-netgpogroup     Parses all GPOs in the domain that set "Restricted Group" or "Groups.xml"
+        get-netgroupmember  Return a list of members of a domain groups get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of